ppalucki/owca/docs/extending.rst

             print('Hello world!')

-you need to start WCA with following `example config file <configs/hello_world/config.yaml>`_:
+you need to start WCA with following `example config file <configs/extending/hello_world.yaml>`_:

 .. code-block:: yaml

     runner: !HelloWorldRunner

-and then WCA run like this:
+and then with WCA started like this:

 .. code-block:: shell